PatrickJamesRepo/GameKey/README.md

 ### Prerequisites

-Ensure you have the following installed before getting started:
+Before getting started, ensure you have the following installed:

 - **Java JDK 17+** (for the backend)
 - **Node.js & npm** (for frontend development)